Training and compliance

 As a minimum we expect:

 - training around processes and working environment expectations to be provided for all staff, including those who work part time, to understand their new working environment.
 This includes reaffirming existing workplace practices and safety measures and also addressing changes that have been to practices, layout, procedures etc made as a result of the COVID-19 pandemic

-Training should also be in place for staff who undertake the cleaning of a premises.
+- relevant training for staff who undertake the cleaning of a premises

 - help demonstrate commitment to taking the risks of COVID-19 seriously

-- build workforce confidence that they are returning to a safe workplace
+- build workforce confidence that they are returning to safer workplace

 - reinforce staff responsibilities